kubernetes/website/content/en/docs/concepts/workloads/pods/downward-api.md

 An example is an existing application that assumes a particular well-known environment variable holds a unique identifier.
-One possibility is to wrap the application, but that is tedious and error prone, and it violates the goal of low coupling.
+One possibility is to wrap the application, but that is tedious and error-prone, and it violates the goal of low coupling.
 A better option would be to use the Pod's name as an identifier, and inject the Pod's name into the well-known environment variable.